 Frankly, this is staggering.
-Rav Hirsch talks of Hazal as enemies of ignorance, generally speaking, not as enemies of Torah ignorance-even though most of Hazal's statements concerning education surely apply to Torah education only.
-Nor does Rav Hirsch apparently feel the need to explain himself (and an explanation is desperately needed, especially keeping in mind the vast difference between Torah study and other fields of knowledge in the minds of many Orthodox Jews).
-Rav Hirsch never says something to the effect of, "Although our Sages speak of Torah education, we can apply the principle behind their statements to other fields of study as well."
+Rav Hirsch talks of Hazal as enemies of ignorance, generally speaking, not enemies of Torah ignorance-even though most of Hazal's statements concerning education surely address Torah education only.
+Nor does Rav Hirsch apparently feel the need to explain himself (and an explanation is desperately needed, especially keeping in mind the vast difference between Torah and other fields of knowledge in the minds of most Orthodox Jews).
+Rav Hirsch never says something to the effect of, "Although our Sages speak of Torah education, we can apply the principle behind their statements to secular education as well."

-While Rav Hirsch's employment of Hazal in speaking of secular knowledge is most pronounced in his essay, "Ethical Training in the Classroom," he blurs the lines between Torah and secular knowledge in other essays as well.
-For example, in "Education in the Rabbinic Era," which concerns the educational values of the mishnaic and talmudic sages, Rav Hirsch concludes by asking, "If the pure delight in knowledge for its own sake should, once again, become the common heritage of an entire nation, might it not contribute, in some fashion, to the uplifting, the healing, and the greater happiness of all mankind?"
-Again, Rav Hirsch speaks of "knowledge"-generically-even though the mishnaic and talmudic sages' educational values concern Torah knowledge.
+While Rav Hirsch's employment of Hazal in praising the acquisition of secular knowledge is most pronounced in his essay, "Ethical Training in the Classroom," he blurs the lines between Torah and secular knowledge in other essays as well.
+For example, in "Education in the Rabbinic Era," Rav Hirsch concludes by asking, "If the pure delight in knowledge for its own sake should, once again, become the common heritage of an entire nation, might it not contribute, in some fashion, to the uplifting, the healing, and the greater happiness of all mankind?"
+Again, Rav Hirsch speaks of "knowledge"-generically-even though the mishnaic and talmudic statements he summarizes in this essay only concern Torah knowledge.

-In "Talmudic Judaism and Society," Rav Hirsch, citing Shabbat 31a, writes that the second question Heaven asks a person after he or she dies is "[D]id you set aside a fixed time each day for continuing your studies?"
-The actual question, as found in the Talmud, is "Kavata itim laTorah?-Did you set aside fixed times for the study of Torah?"
+In "Talmudic Judaism and Society," Rav Hirsch, citing Shabbat 31a, writes that the second question Heaven asks a person after he dies is "[D]id you set aside a fixed time each day for continuing your studies?"
+The actual question, as found in the Talmud, is "Kavata itim laTorah? -Did you set aside fixed times for the study of Torah?"
 Rav Hirsch somehow morphs "Torah" into "studies."
 Further blurring the lines, Rav Hirsch cites this statement of Hazal among a series of other talmudic statements, all of which concern generic knowledge, not Torah knowledge.

-Finally, in "The Joy of Learning," Rav Hirsch attempts to convince parents of the need to instill a love of learning in their children even though he describes his era as "so materialistic, and materialistic concerns are given such prominence...".
-He contrasts his age's attitude to knowledge with "the spirit of true scholarship, which, until very recently, was cherished by the members of the Jewish nation."
+Finally, in "The Joy of Learning," Rav Hirsch attempts to convince parents of the need to instill a love of learning in their children in an era when "materialistic concerns are given such prominence."
+He contrasts his age's attitude toward gaining knowledge with "the spirit of true scholarship, which, until very recently, was cherished by the members of the Jewish nation."
 Of course, this "true scholarship" cherished by Jews was Torah scholarship.
 Indeed, in subsequent sentences in this essay Rav Hirsch writes specifically of "Jewish scholarship."
 Nonetheless, Rav Hirsch is less than crystal clear in this essay when he employs, without qualification, the words "scholarship" and "knowledge."